basharbayatna/Prediction-Of-Product-Sales/README.md

 This project focuses on predicting the sales of food items across various stores.
 The goal is to help retailers understand the properties of products and outlets that play a crucial role in increasing sales.
+Additionally, this analysis aims to answer some **critical business questions** to guide strategic decisions, such as which outlet types and locations maximize sales, which outlets are most reliable, and where to focus expansion efforts for optimal profitability.

 ---